Safety Videos Library - Zip Download

 Collisions over 20 km/h will leave a belt feeling stiff as the webbing has been stretched.
 Use latex gloves and compare the feel to other belts, as these will feel more pliable.

 Seat belts under load and playing out over the shoulder guide generate heat from the friction.
-This heat results in the belt picking up fibres from clothing or even skin of occupants, and in some cases melted plastic from the guide itself.
+This heat results in the belt picking up fibers from clothing or even skin of occupants, and in some cases melted plastic from the guide itself.

-Changes in the pattern of the weave of the belt or burst threads from tension at attachment points and may be a sign of loading and can be observed with the use of a magnifying glass.
-The latch hole of the buckle may appear distorted or gouged as the result of heavy loading.
+Changes in the pattern of the weave of the belt or burst threads from tension at attachment points may be a sign of loading and can be observed with the use of a magnifying glass.
+The latch hole of the buckle may appear distorted or gouged as a result of heavy loading.
 Floor mounting plates may be deformed.

-Signs of occupant impact with the vehicle interior in line with the angle of the collision indicate non-use, however, in high-speed collisions a buckled occupants chest may still move forward 12 inches.
+Signs of occupant impact with the vehicle interior in line with the angle of the collision indicate non-use; however, in high-speed collisions, a buckled occupant's chest may still move forward 12 inches.

 So what are these irregularities?
-They are simply facts or findings that because of their unusual nature seem to jump out in front of us as we do our investigations.
-In a significant investigation we are likely to find a dozen or so of them.
+They are simply facts or findings that, because of their unusual nature, seem to jump out in front of us as we do our investigations.
+In a significant investigation, we are likely to find a dozen or so of them.

 Here are a few examples:

-• The Safe Work Procedure was not signed off by management as were other procedures.
+- The Safe Work Procedure was not signed off by management as were other procedures.

-• The injured worker was using fall arrest equipment; however, he had no formal training in its use.
+- The injured worker was using fall arrest equipment; however, he had no formal training in its use.

-• The workers involved had signed but not read the orientation documentation.
+- The workers involved had signed but not read the orientation documentation.

-• Duct tape was being used to create a seal around the face mask.
+- Duct tape was being used to create a seal around the face mask.

-• There was confusion amongst supervisors as to what types of respirators were required.
+- There was confusion amongst supervisors as to what types of respirators were required.

-• The Lockout listing was not completed prior to the incident, but rather was done after the fact.
+- The Lockout listing was not completed prior to the incident, but rather was done after the fact.

 Typically, we would incorporate these findings in our report in areas where they seem most appropriate.
 The problem being the importance or relevance of them to readers may be lost as any one of these irregularities by themselves may not seem all that significant.

 Listing them together early in the report tends to get the “wow!” response from readers.
-Their interest has been piqued and the question they have in their minds is “how are we going to fix this?” and of course you have the answer for them in your corrective actions.
+Their interest has been piqued, and the question they have in their minds is, “how are we going to fix this?” and of course you have the answer for them in your corrective actions.

 An even more powerful method of corrective action development is to simply present these irregularities along with other facts and let those involved determine the course of action.
 When you see irregularities listed as a group, the action required becomes self-evident.